 Its name, 'tandır,' comes from the ancient technique of cooking meat in a special oven made from a pit in the soil.
 This technique was used for centuries by the Seljuk Turks and their ancestors from central Asia.
 It's still seen in Turkey, Greece, the Caucasus, India, Pakistan and Afghanistan today.

 These special pit "ovens" were lined with a mixture of mud and thatch or goat hair shaped into a vessel that was wide at the base and narrow at the neck.
 It was left to dry in the hot sun of the Asian steppes.

-I make "kuzu tandır" in the oven in a metal baking tray.
-It's actually a very simply recipe and takes only minutes to prepare.
+I make 'kuzu tandır' in the oven using a metal baking tray.
+It's actually a very simple recipe and takes only minutes to prepare.
 The most time is spent for cooking.
 One lamb leg cooks for nearly three hours.
 Make sure you're around to turn the meat frequently as it cooks.

 Prep Time: 15 minutes

 - 1 leg of lamb (drumstick and thigh portions)

 - 1 tsp. salt

 - ½ tsp. black pepper